Green Man (folklore)

 The sign of the Greene Man pub along Euston Road near Great Portland Street Station in the City of Westminster.

 The Green Man is a term with a variety of connotations in folklore and related fields.

+Modern "Wild Man" version

 During the early modern period in England, and sometimes elsewhere, the figure of a man dressed in a foliage costume, and usually carrying a club, was a variant of the broader European motif of the Wild Man (also known as wild man of the woods, or woodwose).
-By at least the 16th century the term "green man" was used in England for a man who was covered in leaves, foliage including moss as part of a pageant, parade or ritual, who often was the whiffler (a person who clears a path or space through the crowd for a parade or performance).
-From the 17th century such figures were used for the names of pubs, and painted on their signs.
+By at least the 16th century, the term "green man" was used in England for a man who was covered in leaves, foliage including moss as part of a pageant, parade or ritual, who often was the whiffler (a person who clears a path or space through the crowd for a parade or performance).
+From the 17th century, such figures were used for the names of pubs, and painted on their signs.